jcenn/rust-tcp-test/README.md

 # rust-tcp-test
-# over-the-network tic-tac-toe using the TCP protocol made in rust
+## over-the-network tic-tac-toe using the TCP protocol <br> made with rust

 ### todo:
 - [ ] tests